xbyatomz/NodeApiBoilerPlate/README.md

 A Boiler Plate for a Node API, use this a boiler plate to setout the file structure for your NodeJS API.
 This repo has been created a base level guide for people who are just starting out with NodeJS or are looking to use NodeJS as a data API.
 This is only a basic boiler plate and there are most likely many improvements that could be made.
-Please feel free to comment them below, with an explination and I'll update the boiler plate to match the improvements.
+Please feel free to create issues for them, with an explination and I'll update the boiler plate to match the improvements.

 ## Package List
 The following is npm packages come pre-installed: